wessenstam/se-academy/week4/week4content.rst

    - VMware environments can be scanned using a free tool called RVTools, this outputs all details of the VMs to a .CSV file which can be imported directly into Nutanix Sizer

-   - Dell's DPACK can scan and capture physical and virtual workloads over a period time providing utilisation metrics, better for environments where peak workload processing periods need to be taken into consideration.
+   - Dell's LiveOptics can scan and capture physical and virtual workloads over a period time providing utilisation metrics, better for environments where peak workload processing periods need to be taken into consideration.
 Note, Dell will be notified when a customer signs up so consider the impact for the opportunity

 ----